jkeltsc/normalize-plex-files/readme.md

 # 7. Debugging

 ## 7.1.
 Python Debugging in VS Code
-In case you use VS Code: to start the application in the VS Code python debugger, copy `.vscode/launch.json.example` to `.vscode/launch.json` and adjust to your needs.
+In case you use VS Code: to start the application in the VS Code python debugger, adjust `.vscode/launch.json` to your needs.

 ## 7.2.
 SQLite3 Debugging